 Ride in a Gondola at The Venetian

-Compared to the real thing in Venice, it’s not even really in the same league (Read about my experience in Italy HERE).
+Compared to the real thing in Venice, it’s not even really in the same league.
 It’s still cool though because at the end of the day there’s a canal INSIDE a hotel!!!
 There’s also a slight Harry Potter-ness to it…the ceiling is painted to look like the sky outside!
 The Gondolier sings to you during your ride, it’s a little embarrassing when there are people wandering around the hotel staring at you being serenaded while in a boat but it’s still fun!
 I’m not sure if the guy was really Italian, or just putting on an accent to stay in character but boy, he could sing!
 Our ride lasted around 15 minutes.
 A shared gondola ride at the Venetian (up to 4 people) costs $29 per person.

 *Side Note for visiting Las Vegas*